 More than one million individuals

-Minke whales feed on krill or small bait fish which get caught in their baleen plates.
-They tend to be solitary animals, but are sometimes seen in pairs or small groups.
-They are relatively fast whales and can reach speeds of more than 22 mph.
+Minke whales feed on krill or small schooling fish that get trapped in their baleen plates.
+They tend to be solitary animals, although they can be seen in pairs or small groups while in feeding or mating/birthing grounds.
+They are relatively fast whales and can reach speeds beyond 22 mph.

-While minke whales are plentiful around the world, the population off of the San Diego coast consists of only 500 or so individuals, making them a somewhat rare treat to spot.
+While Minke Whales are plentiful around the world, the population off of the San Diego coast consists of only up to 500 individuals, making them a somewhat rare treat to spot.